Cryptococcal Meningitis in Eswatini

 Click to Enlarge

-Getting to Zero Deaths is a phased project designed within the Ending CM Deaths Framework that aims to optimize AHD and cryptococcal disease care.
-Integral Global Consulting (IGC)’s goal is to develop an evidence-based and data-driven plan for sustainable and integrated interventions optimizing CM and AHD care in Eswatini.
-The specific objectives of IGC’s Getting to Zero Deaths project are to:
+To support country efforts in aligning with these guidelines, Integral Global Consulting (IGC) partnered with Gilead Sciences to implement the Getting to Zero Cryptococcal Meningitis Deaths initiative, a phased project designed within the Ending CM Deaths Framework that aims to optimize AHD and cryptococcal disease care.
+IGC aimed to develop an evidence-based and data-driven plan for sustainable and integrated interventions optimizing CM and AHD care beginning in Eswatini.
+Through the Getting to Zero Deaths initiative, IGC and the Eswatini National AIDS Control Programme worked to:

 1. Build and strengthen collaborative partnerships and regular communications around AHD and cryptococcal disease activities